Cray-HPE/docs-csm/install/index.md

       because it does not require any physical media to prepare.
 However, remotely mounting an ISO on a BMC does not work smoothly for nodes from all vendors.
 It is recommended to try the RemoteISO first.

-      Use one of these procedures to bootstrap the PIT node from the LiveCD.
+      Use one of these procedures to bootstrap the PIT node from the LiveCD:
       * [Bootstrap PIT Node from LiveCD Remote ISO](bootstrap_livecd_remote_iso.md) (recommended)
          * **Gigabyte BMCs** should not use the RemoteISO method.
          * **Intel BMCs** should not use the RemoteISO method.